Algebraic Hopf invariants and rational models for mapping spaces: Introduction

 \section{Introduction}

 One of the most elementary questions in algebraic topology is: "Given two maps $f,g:X \rightarrow Y$, are $f$ and $g$ homotopic?"
 In general this is an extremely hard question but a lot of partial progress has been made.
 One example is the Hopf invariant, originally this was an invariant of maps $f:S^{4n-1}\rightarrow S^{2n}$ and can for example be used to show that the Hopf fibration is not null homotopic.
-The Hopf invariant has been generalized by many people, (see \cite{SW2} and \cite{BT1} and their references for more details about this), but one of the most recent generalizations is due to Sinha and Walter (see \cite{SW2}).
-They generalize the Hopf invariant to maps $f:S^n \rightarrow Y_{\Q}$ between a sphere and a rational space $Y_{\Q}$ and prove that this generalization is a complete invariant, i.e. two maps $f$ and $g$ are homotopic if and only if their Hopf invariants coincide.
+The Hopf invariant has been generalized by many people, (see for exampe \cite{SW2} and \cite{BT1} and their references for more details about this), but one of the most recent generalizations is due to Sinha and Walter (see \cite{SW2}).
+They generalize the Hopf invariant to maps $f:S^n \rightarrow Y_{\Q}$, from a sphere to a rational space $Y_{\Q}$ and prove that this generalization is a complete invariant, i.e. two maps $f$ and $g$ are homotopic if and only if their Hopf invariants coincide.

 The main goal of this paper is to generalize the work of Sinha and Walter to maps between arbitrary spaces.
-We do this by defining a generalization of their Hopf invariant, which is a function $mc_{\infty}:Map_*(X,Y_{\Q}) \rightarrow \mathcal{MC}(X,Y)$ from the set of pointed maps between a finite simply connected CW complex $X$ and a simply connected rational space $Y_{\Q}$, to the moduli space of Maurer-Cartan elements in a certain $L_{\infty}$-algebra associated to $X$ and $Y$.
-The main Theorem of this paper is given by:
+We do this by defining a generalization of their Hopf invariant, which is a function $mc_{\infty}:Map_*(X,Y_{\Q}) \rightarrow \mathcal{MC}(X,Y)$ from the set of pointed maps between a finite simply-connected CW complex $X$ and a simply-connected rational space $Y_{\Q}$, to the moduli space of Maurer-Cartan elements in a certain $L_{\infty}$-algebra associated to $X$ and $Y$.
+The main theorem of this paper is given by:

-\begin{theorem} Let $f,g:X \rightarrow Y$ be two maps between a finite simply connected CW-complex $X$ and a simply connected space $Y$, then $f$ and $g$ are homotopic in the model category of rational spaces if and only if $mc_{\infty}(f)=mc_{\infty}(g)$. \end{theorem}
+\begin{theorem} Let $f,g:X \rightarrow Y$ be two maps between a finite simply-connected CW-complex $X$ and a simply-connected space $Y$, then $f$ and $g$ are homotopic in the model category of rational spaces if and only if $mc_{\infty}(f)=mc_{\infty}(g)$. \end{theorem}